 The Procurement Team have also had an integral role in the creation of lessons learned reviews during the year.
-These are shared with the wider internal procurement community to ensure these valuable lessons are considered for future procurements.
+These are shared with the wider internal

 The success of the service delivery is informed by the independent 'healthcheck', regular feedback from users of the procurement service and a customer survey which is distributed every two years.
 This feedback and follow-up action contribute to ensuring that the right level and quality of service is being delivered.